 \subsection{Contributions}

-We have developed a novel BMF approach, which we call \bfact, that: \begin{itemize} \item Solves a MIP related to BMF, selecting disjoint column sets that best explain the data. \item Can be combined with a second MIP-based or faster, yet effective, heuristic approach to perform standard BMF. \item Automatically selects the relevant rank using complexity measures or reconstruction error. \item Scales to large datasets. \item Performs well against state-of-the-art in simulated scenarios, standard real data benchmarks, and 14 scRNAseq datasets from the human cell lung atlas. \end{itemize}
+We introduce a novel BMF approach, called \bfact, that solves a MIP related to BMF, selecting disjoint column sets that best explain the data.
+This can be combined with a second MIP-based or faster, yet effective, heuristic approach to perform standard BMF.
+The approach automatically selects the relevant rank using complexity measures or reconstruction error, and scales to large datasets.
+It performs well against existing BMF methods in simulated scenarios, standard real data benchmarks, and 14 scRNAseq datasets from the human cell lung atlas.

-As part of this work, we also: \begin{itemize} \item Provide a MIP formulation for finding an approximate BMF with disjoint column sets.
-We also provide the pricing problem to find the optimal disjoint BMF solution on smaller matrices, using delayed column generation. \item Provide a second MIP formulation that could be used for exact BMF on smaller datasets using delayed column generation. \item Show that complexity costs often used in BMF algorithms favour sparser higher-rank factorisations. \end{itemize}
+We provide the MIP formulation for finding an approximate BMF with disjoint column sets and provide the pricing problem to find the optimal disjoint BMF solution on smaller matrices, using delayed column generation.
+We provide a second MIP formulation that could be used for exact BMF on smaller datasets using delayed column generation.
+We show that complexity costs often used in BMF algorithms can favour sparser, higher-rank factorisations.